SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 and Puttygen-0.74.

 In particular, Coreutils is compiled into about 150 binaries by default and we modify its build configuration to merge them into a single binary.
 LibMagickCore and libMagickWand are from the Imagemagick project, while plink, pscp, psftp, and puttygen are from the Puttygen project.
-For libtomcrypt, we can compile it into a single ELF executable or a shared library.
+For libtomcrypt, we can compiled it into a a shared library.

 ### Installation